 The East Plaza.
 Basement, Jl.
 Dr. Ide Anak Agung Gde Agung, Mega Kuningan.
 02129527173.
 Instagram

-Although it’s really more German restaurant than bar, Paulaner is still deserving of a place on this list for the fact that it has its own brewery supplying supplying the lovingly-crafted beer, which should satisfy even the most discerning of beer snobs and is perfect for washing down the hearty German fare coming out of the kitchen.
+Although it’s really more German restaurant than bar, Paulaner is still deserving of a place on this list for the fact that it has its own brewery supplying the lovingly-crafted beer, which should satisfy even the most discerning of beer snobs.
+It’s also perfect for washing down the hearty German fare coming out of the kitchen.
 Definitely one of the best places for celebrating Oktoberfest in Jakarta.

 Grand Indonesia, East Mall, 2nd floor, Jl.
 M.H.
 Thamrin, Gondangdia, Menteng.
 (021) 23583871.
 Website